Kristinita/KristinitaPelican/content/Life-hacks/Fastest-way-to-add-new-version-of-Sublime-Text-3-package.md

 1. cross-platform,
 1. [Semver](https://semver.org/) [major](https://semver.org/#spec-item-8), [minor](https://semver.org/#spec-item-7), [patch](https://semver.org/#spec-item-6) and custom tags.

-<a name="relevance"></a>
-# Relevance

-This article is relevant for January 2018.
-In the future, the data in this article may be obsolete.

 <a name="limitations"></a>
 # Limitations

-1. Your package must be hosted on GitHub.
+1. Your must host your package to GitHub.
 If your package on BitBucket, GitLab or another hosting, you can't make a release via [release-it](https://github.com/webpro/release-it).
 1. Your commits must be must be compatible with [Conventional Commits](https://conventionalcommits.org/).
 [List of supported scopes](https://conventionalcommits.org/).
 I recommend use [commitizen](https://www.npmjs.com/package/commitizen).

 <a name="installation"></a>